Fraudster who posed as Emirati prince to swindle investors out of millions arrested by FBI

 Investigations by Khaleej Times show the dodgy schemes perpetuated by Tannous extended far beyond San Antonio, ensnaring individuals across the globe.

 Marc De Spiegelerie from Belgium, one such victim, expressed a sense of vindication upon learning of Tannous's arrest.
-"It may not bring back the 70,000 euros (Dh275,000) or the 10 years of my life, but the possibility of him spending the next two decades behind bars brings solace to me and all other victims," De Spiegelerie said in a message to Khaleej Times.
+"It may not bring back the 700,000 euros (Dh2.77 million) or the 10 years of my life, but the possibility of him spending the next two decades behind bars brings solace to me and all other victims," De Spiegelerie said in a message to Khaleej Times.

 Recalling his ordeal, De Spiegelerie recounted wiring funds to a local bank in Dubai after being convinced to invest in what Tannous purported to be a lucrative project in Doha, Qatar, "This was in 2012.
 He hosted us in their Palm Jumeirah house and claimed he was friends with the royals," said De Spiegelerie, who later filed a case against Alex in Dubai Courts.